MLGC00KIE/special-input-output/README.md

 # special-input-output
-school project which uses an AI algorithm to play a game
+school project which uses voice input to play a game